 Copy the toolkit support set files (or parts of them) and use them as a basis for designing your toolkit support sets.

-You can see that UFT uses a generic DelphiObject test object to represent the track bar control.
+You can see that UFT One uses a generic DelphiObject test object to represent the track bar control.
 To set the location of the thumb on the track bar, you must use Click, Drag, and Drop operations.

 Deploy the toolkit support set for the TTrackBar control according to the instructions in Deploying the Toolkit Support Set.

-You can see that with extensibility support enabled, UFT uses a DelphiTrackBar test object (and a customized icon) to represent the control.
+You can see that with extensibility support enabled, UFT One uses a DelphiTrackBar test object (and a customized icon) to represent the control.
 The DelphiTrackBar test object supports the Set, Next, and Prev operations for modifying the location of the thumb on the track bar.
-In addition, when you drag the track bar thumb during a recording session, UFT records test steps with the Set operation.
+In addition, when you drag the track bar thumb during a recording session, UFT One records test steps with the Set operation.

 The Delphi Add-in grid extensibility sample project, DelphiGridExtSample, references the TStringDrawGrid custom control.
 Therefore, to successfully open DelphiGridExtSample in Delphi Studio, you must first register TStringDrawGrid in Delphi Studio.